 I knew we were in for a visual fest when we received an invitation to join our friend Masa to visit a garden at the Daitoku-ji that is only open to the public for a short time in the spring and autumn.
-It's been a glorious few weeks.
-A streak of fine weather prolonged sakura … Continue reading The Cat and the Mouse
+I didn't know that the visit would prompt a spontaneous game of cat … Continue reading The Cat and the Mouse

 If there was a competition for the world's cleanest country, I have no doubt that the Japanese would win it hands down, or clothes off.
 We just visited the venerable Kinosaki Onsen about a two hour train ride from Kyoto on the West Coast.
 We traveled with two of our grandchildren, uncertain whether or not … Continue reading Cleanliness Redefined